triton-inference-server/tensorrt_backend/README.md

 ##### --backend-config=tensorrt,coalesce-request-input=\<boolean\>

-Instruct TensorRT to consider the request inputs as one contiguous buffer if their memory addresses align with each other.
+Instruct TensorRT to consider the requests' inputs with the same name as one contiguous buffer if their memory addresses align with each other.
+This option should only be enabled if all requests' input tensors are allocated from the same memory region.
+Default value is false.

 ## Build the TensorRT Backend